pfista/pfista-old.github.io/_posts/2015-05-10-social-referral-hacking.md

 ![Social Referral](/img/social-referral-hacking/thanks-signup.jpg){: .center-image .shrink-75 }

-I definitely didn't lose any friends from some sort of shamless referral begging that most people probably resort to.
+I definitely didn't lose any friends from some sort of shameless referral begging that most people probably resort to.
 I'd say I've even gained one.
 After jumping my way to number eight on Final, I got an email from Aaron, the CEO.
 But it wasn't an email scolding me for hacking their system, but rather one thanking me